A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Sufficient Condition for Decidable Synthesis for URA

 Now, if a URA specification is realisable for some given $k$, then by Lemmas~\ref{lem:w-wf} and \ref{lem:Wf-Wqf}, $\Wqf$ is realisable by a finite-alphabet transducer $M$.
 Since $\Wqf\subseteq \Wf$, $M$ also realises the specification $\Wf$.
 The mapping $\cdot_{synt}$ which turns a register transducer into a finite-alphabet transducer is bijective, and hence there exists a register transducer $T$ such that $T_{synt} = M$.
-The proof of Lemma~\ref{lem:w-wf} exactly shows that $T$ realises $S$, concluding the proof. \end{proof}
+The proof of Lemma~\ref{lem:w-wf} exactly shows that $T$ realises $S$, hence we are done. \end{proof}